XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Experiments

 \textbf{Baselines.} We compare XSPA with NaturalLightAttack, ShadowAttack, and ITA \cite{hsiao2024_natural,zhong2022_shadows,rusia2025_when}.
 These baselines cover natural-light, shadow-based, and illumination-transformation attacks.
 Their threat models do not perfectly match the fixed sparse geometry of XSPA, so the comparison should be interpreted as a robustness-oriented reference rather than a strict like-for-like ranking.
 The purpose is to test whether VLMs remain vulnerable even when the perturbation support is restricted to a much simpler and more constrained structure.

-\textbf{Evaluation Metrics.} For zero-shot classification, we report Top-1 accuracy and the relative drop with respect to clean samples.
-We also use GPT-4o to evaluate image naturalness on a 4-point scale, focusing on visual naturalness, physical consistency, and adversarial plausibility.
-For image captioning and visual question answering, we adopt the LLM-as-a-Judge protocol and use GPT-4 to evaluate caption consistency and answer correctness, respectively \cite{zheng2023_judging,openai2023_gpt4,openai2024_gpt4o}.
-All open-ended evaluations use a fixed prompt template and a consistent scoring rubric across methods and models.
+\textbf{Evaluation Metrics.} For zero-shot classification, we report Top-1 accuracy and its absolute drop from clean samples.
+T-ASR is the rate of predictions driven to a predefined target, while U-ASR is the rate of untargeted misclassification; higher values indicate stronger attacks.
+GPT-4o evaluates image naturalness on a 4-point scale covering visual naturalness, physical consistency, and adversarial plausibility.
+For captioning and VQA, GPT-4 evaluates consistency and correctness under a fixed LLM-as-a-Judge prompt and rubric across all methods and models \cite{zheng2023_judging,openai2023_gpt4,openai2024_gpt4o}.

-\textbf{Implementation Details.} Unless otherwise specified, all experiments use the default attack configuration.
-XSPA is optimized on a CLIP-style surrogate model and then transferred to downstream vision-language models for evaluation.
-The total number of iterations is set to 200.
-All experiments are conducted on a single NVIDIA RTX 4090 24GB GPU.
-The remaining optimization strategy and loss scheduling follow Section 3.
+\textbf{Implementation Details.} Main experiments use 200 iterations, while ablations follow the frozen protocol below.
+XSPA is optimized on a CLIP-style surrogate and transferred to downstream VLMs.
+All experiments use a single NVIDIA RTX 4090 24GB GPU; the remaining optimization and loss scheduling follow Section 3.